stanfordnlp/CoreNLP/_pages/other-languages.md

 Below are interfaces and packages for running Stanford CoreNLP from other languages or within other packages.
 They have been written by many other people (thanks!).
 In general you should contact these people directly if you have problems with these packages.

 #### C#/F#/.NET
 * [Stanford CoreNLP for .NET](http://sergey-tihon.github.io/Stanford.NLP.NET/StanfordCoreNLP.html) by Sergey Tihon.
-(See also: [NuGet page](https://www.nuget.org/packages/Stanford.NLP.CoreNLP/)
+See also: [NuGet page](https://www.nuget.org/packages/Stanford.NLP.CoreNLP/).

 #### Clojure